 • The scholarship grants range from $500 to $1500 per student.

-• An applicant must be enrolled in a program of arboriculture, community forest management, urban forestry or a related field.
+• An applicant must be enrolled or planning to be enrolled in a program of arboriculture, community forest management, urban forestry or a related field.

-• An applicant must have completed at least one college semester in one of these programs.
+• A college or university applicant must have completed at least one college semester in one of these programs.
+High school seniors who are granted an award must request the payment after they have submitted their first-semester college transcript.

 • Award decisions are based on financial need and an acceptable grade point average.

 • The student must fill out the Scholarship Application.
-The 2020 application will be posted here in early January 2020.
+The 2021 application will be posted here on this page.

 • The application may be submitted via mail, or scan and email.